Ferris-Labs/ferris-web/content/en/solutions/index.md

             <img src="/img/case1-01.png" alt="graph icon">
         </div>
         <div class="column">
-            <p class="lead"> The Ferris Technology Platform is 100% infrastructure agnostic.
+            <p class="lead">XXX The Ferris Technology Platform is 100% infrastructure agnostic.
 Built to run on any
                 cloud or inhouse systems it is deployed in no time.
                 <br><br>
                 Project teams develop, deploy and operate applications from day one!